wagisdev/PGE_Potential_PSPS_Scraper/README.md

 msag_source:  The location of the table that has all your addresses.

 data_destination:  Where you want to store the status.
 This table will auto create and truncate.
 Do not modify the schema.

+city_focus:  Allows you to run only a city through.